This post contains affiliate links. See my disclosure policy here.

 -

-Rinse cocktail glass with absinthe by adding a dash to the glass, rolling it around until it's coated, and discarding the excess.
+Rinse coupe glass with absinthe by adding a dash to the glass and rolling it around until it's coated, then discard the excess.

 -

-Add rye, sweet vermouth, cherry liqueur, and cubed ice a to a mixing glass.
+Add rye, sweet vermouth, and cherry liqueur to a mixing glass.

 -